 The initial principal concept of Avgeriou et al. is what we call in this blog the MPrin at the time the debt is incurred, or initial MPrin.
 Although the initial MPrin does have some value for decision makers at the time the debt is incurred, it’s most valuable when deciding whether or not to incur the debt, if, indeed, one has an opportunity to make such a decision.
-However, once the debt has been incurred, the current MPrin is what matters; initial MPrin becomes irrelevant.
+However, once the debt has been incurred, the current MPrin at debt retirement time is what matters; initial MPrin becomes irrelevant.

 Policymakers must keep clearly in mind that the MPrin of a given kind of technical debt is the total cost of retiring that debt, at the time it is retired, including all cost sources.

 We’ll have a look at the policy implications of the properties of MPrin next time.

 Available: here; Retrieved: March 10, 2017.